HEAD AND HORNS COMPETITION

 “It’s always fun to see what people bring in, whether the trophies were recently harvested or have been collecting dust in the attic,” said display and competition organizer David Morris.
-“The top entries go on display during the show, and we’ll be on the lookout for potential record setters for inclusion in future editions of my ‘Record Book’ series.”
+“The top entries go on display during the show, and we’ll be on the lookout for potential record setters for inclusion in future editions of the ‘Record Book’ series.”
+The 7th edition of the Oregon official record book will be on sale and Morris will be available to sign copies.

 Prizes are awarded for all three methods of harvest: rifle, archery and black powder.
 The top past entries for each of the big game categories will be on display throughout the show.
-Official entry deadline for the competition is 6:00 pm on Saturday, February 8th.
-The winning entries will be on display at the Show on Sunday, February 9th.
+Official entry deadline for the competition is 6:00 p.m. on Saturday, February 10th.
+The winning entries will be on display at the show on Sunday, February 11th.